Is selling to corporates right for you and your business?

 Some things to consider:

-Long-term nurture and its importance with corporate clients
+Long-term nurture is key with corporate clients

 Longer and more complicated sales processes when selling to corporates